 Upon conclusion of the investigation, the Director or designee determines whether there has been a violation of the Policies.
 In making that determination, the Director or designee evaluates whether a preponderance of the evidence presented establishes whether the Respondent violated the applicable policies.
-The Director's designee must consult with the Director before concluding an investigation, issuing findings, and determining any corrective actions.
+The Director's designee must consult with a Director before concluding an investigation, issuing findings, and determining any corrective actions.
+A Director must consult with the other Director before concluding an investigation, issuing findings, and determining any corrective actions.